Shrishtisingh07/pizza-website/README.md

-Welcome to Pizza Palace, where every slice tells a delicious story!
+Welcome to Pizza website, where every slice tells a delicious story!
 Our front-end only website offers a mouthwatering journey into the world of pizza, showcasing tantalizing menu options and irresistible flavors.
 Crafted with HTML, CSS, and JavaScript, our website boasts a visually stunning design and seamless user experience.

 Key Features: